 Panasonic GX7 versus Panasonic GX8

-The Panasonic Lumix DMC-GX7 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in August 2013 and July 2015.
+The Panasonic Lumix DMC-GX7 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in August 2013 and July 2015.
 Both the GX7 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX7 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.

-An illustration of the physical size and weight of the Panasonic GX7 and the Panasonic GX8 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX7 and the Panasonic GX8.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (19 percent) than the Panasonic GX7.
 Moreover, the GX8 is markedly heavier (21 percent) than the GX7.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the GX7 does not feature any corresponding weather-sealing.